MagicMart/simple-blogger/src/components/articles/the-days-are-too-short.md

 >
 > -   William Blake

-It is disconcerting how short the weeks seem now.
-Are there any mental exercises by which they can be stretched?
-If my brain was energised, would there be finer grains of detail to hold me longer in the moment?
+It is disconcerting how short the days appear now.
+Life shouldn't be like looking down the wrong way of a telescope.
+If my brain was revitalised, would there be finer grains of detail to hold me longer in the moment?
 Tomorrow I will be stronger, hold infinity in the palm of my hand.

 &copy; 2019 Martin Tudor